yeswanth244/open-data-pvnet/working_with_nwp.md

 # Working with Numerical Weather Prediction (NWP) Data

-This guide provides detailed information about working with Numerical Weather Prediction (NWP) data in the context of solar forecasting.
+This guide provides detailed information about working with Numerical Weather Prediction (NWP) data in the context of solar forecasting, serving as a starting point for specific implementations found in the project's codebase and documentation.

 ## Table of Contents
 1. [Introduction](#introduction)